 In 2008, the financial markets experienced significant volatility and general economic conditions deteriorated.
 These conditions have had a substantial impact on our customers, especially financial institutions.
 This has included an increased number of consolidations among our customers, a significant decline in new account acquisition activities and extension of credit by financial institutions and a general slowing of software purchases and related implementation services by our customers.
-These unfavorable conditions have affected our business in the quarter ended March 31, 2009 and are expected to continue to affect us during the remainder of fiscal 2009.
-In particular, our Scoring Solutions, Strategy Machine Solutions and Professional Services segments have experienced significant revenue declines.
+These unfavorable conditions have affected our business in the quarter ended June 30, 2009 and are expected to continue to affect us during the remainder of fiscal 2009.